ANOVA WITH REPEATED MEASURES FACTORS

 Once the data frame is set up correctly (all values of the response variable

-in ONE column, and another column holding the subject variable--i.e., which
+in ONE column, and another column holding the subject variable--i.e., a variable

-identifies which values of the response go with which subjects), the trick to
+that identifies which values of the response go with which subjects), the trick

-doing a repeated measures ANOVA is in getting the model formula right.
-The
+to doing a repeated measures ANOVA is in getting the model formula right.
+We

 is to say, in principle at least, we can see the "store" effect within each and